scottjonesdev/pantry-of-plants/content/posts/pizza-dough.md

 At home I like to cook my pizzas on a Barbecue using a pizza stone.
 It yields results very close to a wood fire oven.
 That being said, this recipe also works great on a sheet pan or cast iron pan in a regular oven.

-##Ingredients (Yields 2 thin crust pizzas)
+##Ingredients (yields 2 thin crust pizzas)
-- 1 tsp Yeast
+- 1 tsp yeast
-- 3 tsp Sugar
+- 3 tsp sugar
-- 175ml Warm Water
+- 175ml warm water
-- 1 tbsp Extra Virgin Olive Oil
+- 1 tbsp extra virgin olive oil
-- 1 1/2 Cups Flour
+- 1 1/2 cups flour
-- 1/4 tsp Salt
+- 1/4 tsp salt

 ##Instructions
-1. Add Yeast and Sugar to Large Mixing Bowl or Stand Mixer if you have one.
+1. Add yeast and sugar to large mixing bowl or stand mixer if you have one.
 2. Add warm water to sugar and yeast mixture and give it a few stirs.
 3. Let the yeast proof for approximately 5 minutes.
 (It should look foamy when it's done).
-4. Add Olive Oil, flour and salt to mixing bowl.
+4. Add olive oil, flour and salt to mixing bowl.
 5. Mix / knead ingredients until bowl is clean.[^1]
-6. Grease a sheet pan with Olive Oil.
+6. Grease a sheet pan with olive oil.
 7. Once dough is adequately kneaded separate into 2 even balls and place on sheet pan.
 Cover dough with a kitchen towel until double in size.
 8. Once doubled, you are ready to stretch or roll out your doughs and make some pizza!

 ##Pizza Pictured below
-Vegan Garlic Butter base, Daiya Mozzarella, fried Seitan, caramelized onions, sautéed Kale, sautéed Mushrooms, fresh Arugula.
+Vegan garlic butter base, Daiya mozzarella, fried Seitan, caramelized onions, sautéed Kale, sautéed Mushrooms, fresh Arugula.

 {::nomarkdown}
 <img src="images/recipe-images/pizza.JPG" class="image-in-recipe" alt="Pizza">